ZAH Guide

 The state of Baden-Württemberg has concluded a new agreement for travel bookings with the City Air Terminal Travel Agency (CAT), Lufthansa City Center, Terminal 1, Stuttgart Airport, effective January 1, 2025.
 This agreement replaces the previous contract travel agency GBT.
 Further information on booking and processing will be available shortly be available HERE (no news yet on Nov.
 30).

 At ZAH, the procedure to handle business trips to conferences, workshops, meetings, observatories etc. is described below.
 We ask you to follow these instructions strictly in order to avoid problems later on, e.g. with your travel reimbursement.
-Further information in German is provided on the official travel website of the university.
+See also here for official information provided by the university (only available in German).

 How to get travel authorization